loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

-Let's begin by defining monetary policy.
+Let's begin by defining *monetary policy*.

 > **Monetary policy**: The actions taken by the central bank to affect GDP, the rate of inflation, and levels of unemployment.
 These actions primarily involve raising or lowering interest rates.